cicoolbuilder/cc-module/README.md

-# cc-extension
+# cc-module

-list all extension for cicool codeigniter
+list all module for cicool codeigniter